-Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser.
+Disclosure: This shop was compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone.
 Photos by Alice G Patterson Photography.
-This post contains affiliate links, if you make a purchase, I’ll earn a small fee.
+This post contains affiliate links.
+If you make a purchase, I’ll earn a small fee.
 Thanks for supporting Daily Dog Tag!

 My mom taught me that if you are organized before you start a task, it saves a lot of time in the long run.
 As soon as I saw this mint green caddy, I knew it would be perfect for my cleaning needs.
-I prefer glass containers glass containers to plastic, but if you have toddlers or an overly helpful dog, plastic containers might be a safer choice.
+I prefer glass containers to plastic, but if you have toddlers or an overly helpful dog, plastic containers might be a safer choice.
 My Scotch Brite dishcloths are versatile workhorses, with two different textures, making them perfect for many jobs.
-One side has powerful non-scratch scrubbing dots, while the other has the standard wiping and drying functions of a dishcloth.
+One side has powerful non-scratch scrubbing dots, while the other has the standard wiping and drying functions.

 White vinegar diluted with water is an excellent cleaning solution.
-I usually use a ratio of 2 parts water to one part vinegar, but I know some people use equal parts.
+I usually use two parts water to one part vinegar, but some people use equal parts.
 You can add a few drops of essential oil for fragrance if you like.
 This is often touted as an all-purpose cleaner, but the geologist in me says, don’t risk using it on your marble table!

 Always label your homemade cleaning supplies!

 Sometimes you need a little muscle, and this scouring powder is perfect for cleaning the sink or getting the scum off of a dog bowl.